 Private health insurance may also offer additional services.
 It can cut wait times and prescription costs.
-You may also be able to choose your healthcare providers and to source healthcare in your native language.
+You may also be able to choose your healthcare providers and source healthcare in your native language.
 Identifying the right healthcare professional who can speak your language can be critical.

 There are many private health insurance companies out there that offer competitive packages.
 As with all insurance, before you choose your company, read the policies carefully.
-Check age restrictions, travel coverage, and other limitations regarding pregnancy, pre-existing conditions and chronic illnesses.
+Check age restrictions, travel coverage, and other limitations regarding pregnancy, pre-existing conditions, and chronic illnesses.

 In addition, make sure you check the paperwork requested by your company.
 Some insurance companies ask for long detailed claim forms while others will accept original medical bills.